top of page

 When I put yeast and salt in direct contact, I am actually looking at two solutions with different concentration of salt: one is the yeast itself and the other it’s the surrounding environment - which obviously includes salt.

-When the water leaves yeast’s cells, it will break their wall, the membrane that encloses the cell itself.
+As the water leaves yeast’s cells, it breaks the membrane which encloses them.

 Are the cells of yeast dying?
 Like I said at the very beginning, yes.

 And the longer the contact, the more cells will die.
-However, studies show that it takes around one hour to cause irreparable damage.
+However, studies show that it takes quite a long time to cause irreparable damage.
 Therefore if you make your dough straight away, yeast’s death won’t be a problem.
 You will see that the dough will rise normally, as if nothing happened.

 Mixing together salt and yeast doesn’t hinder the rising of the dough.